For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Galbulidae (Jacamars)

-RUFOUS-TAILED JACAMAR (Galbula ruficauda) – Heard along the trail at Rancho one afternoon. [*]
+RUFOUS-TAILED JACAMAR (Galbula ruficauda) [*]

 Capitonidae (New World Barbets)